vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 Profossions : that had becomo or 'called Madbu, 11490; bot milk in

-were becoming castes in the Vedio mahavira veksel deemed to be
+were becoming castes in the Vedic mahavira veksel deemed to be

 period, 49; in times of Rgveda and divine life and light, 1148 ; bot